Constables in the United States: Massachusetts

+History

 M.G.L. c.
 41 s.
 98 provides the chief and other police officers of all cities and towns shall have all the powers and duties of constables except serving and executing civil process, allowing them to exercise common law arrest powers, state police are given the same powers throughout the commonwealth under M.G.L. c.
 25 s.
 97. Although the service of civil process makes up a major portion of their duties Massachusetts constables formerly had broad law enforcement authority.
 The Massachusetts Supreme Judicial Court stated in Hartley v.
 Granville, "the general duties of a Constable are to be vigilant to preserve the peace, to prevent the commission of crime and to arrest all offenders who might be arrested without a warrant and to procure warrants in other instances of crimes committed."
 Hartley also states, constables "are not expected to devote a considerable portion of their time to the work of their office or to quit his ordinary occupation to act as a detective and search for offenders.
 In this regard they stand on a basis quite different from the members of an organized police force."
 The Municipal Police Institute (now known as the Municipal Police Training Committee) issued a report in May 1977, on the powers of constables noting that modern police not only evolved from constables but they derive their common law powers arrest from constables, also stating "Constables still possess extensive law enforcement powers to this day".

 Constables require a bond as condition for faithful performance of their duties, and M.G.L. c.
 23 s.
 1 and 8 provides for their bond to be put in suit for failure to perform their duties by persons so aggrieved.